enginmanap/limonEngine-docs/docs/EngineArchitecture.rst

 AI
 ==

-Limon has an interface called *Actor* that is used to allow custom AI implementations to be used.
-Each actor will be triggered each simulation step with *ActorInformation*, which contains the player direction, whether or not player is visible, is it possible to reach the player etc. Also the path to player will be provided (Assuming actor is same size with the player).
+Limon has an interface called *ActorInterface* that is used to allow custom AI implementations to be used.
+Each actor will be triggered each simulation step with *ActorInformation*, which contains the player direction, whether or not player is visible etc. It is possible to ask for a route to player using this interface too, assuming actor is same size with the player.